Saira Naseem

-Saira Naseem is a Pakistani singer who formerly was a playback singer in the Lollywood films during the era of 1990s.
-She has received 3 Best Playback Singer Nigar Awards.
+Sahira Naseem is a Pakistani singer who formerly was a playback singer in the Lollywood films during the era of 1990s.
+She has received 4 Best Playback Singer Nigar Awards.

 Career

 Naseem started her singing career in the film Hum Se Hai Zamana, which was released in 1987.
 She sang a chorus song for the film along with A. Nayyar, Munir Hussain, and Masood Rana.
 There on, her career as a playback vocalist kept moving forward and she sang 55 songs in 81 Urdu and Punjabi movies.
 Apart from film songs, she also sings poems, ghazals, and naats.